Fantastic and astonishing near death experiences of Captain John Smith when a colonist at Jamestown

-Captain John Smith excaped death numerious times
+Captain John Smith ecaped death

 during the years 1607-1609 when part of the Jamestown Colony